Auto Trader alternatives – the ultimate guide

 How to sell your car to a dealership

-One of the more traditional ways of selling since the 1950s has been to go directly to a car dealer.
-There are two different kinds of dealerships: independent dealers (who will sell a range of car brands and types) and franchise dealers (who are specialised to a specific car brand).
+Since the 1950s, one of the most popular ways of selling cars has been to take them directly to a car dealer.
+Dealerships are split into two categories: independent and franchise.
+Independent dealers sell a range of car brands whereas types and franchise dealers are specialised to a specific car brand.

 Auto Trader’s dealership portal also allows dealers to connect with both buyers and sellers – so you can sell your car to a dealer on Auto Trader.